-For admission to the college, any student who has not graduated from an Englishspeaking high school is required to pass the Test of English as Foreign Language (TOEFL) with a score of at least 61 on the Internet-based (iBT), 173 on the computerbased test (CBT), and 500 on the paper-based test (PBT).
+For admission to the college, any student who has not graduated from an English-speaking high school is required to pass the Test of English as Foreign Language (TOEFL) with a score of at least 80 on the Internet-based (iBT) and 500 on the paper-based test (PBT).
 This test is given in most world population centers.
 A student at Nazarene Bible College must show a proficiency in understanding and using correct English to be able to satisfactorily complete the basic curriculum in English.
 Such students are still subject to English placement requirements.